SystemsApproach/5G/README.md

 # README

-This repository contains source text for an auxilary chapter of *5G Cellular Networks: A Systems Approach*, available under terms of the [Creative Commons (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0) license.
+This repository contains source text for *5G Cellular Networks: A Systems Approach*, available under terms of the [Creative Commons (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0) license.
 The community is invited to contribute corrections, improvements, updates, and new material under the same terms.